Full 2014 Kia Cadenza Review

-Interestingly, though, Kia has chosen to offer just one well-equipped trim level for the Cadenza.
-This is great for lowering build complexity, order simplification and for consumers who desire myriad features, but it does mean the car's price starts out fairly high.
-Additionally, the 2014 Kia Cadenza, unlike some other competitors, doesn't offer other powertrain choices such as a fuel-sipping four-cylinder or hybrid.
+Initially, Kia offered the Cadenza in just one well-equipped trim level but later in the model year it was joined by the even more luxurious Limited version.
+Unlike some other competitors, the 2014 Kia Cadenza doesn't offer other powertrain choices such as a fuel-sipping four-cylinder turbo or a hybrid.
 That said, we certainly have no complaint with its V6's smooth and spirited performance.

 This segment has a handful of heavy hitters that are also worthy of your scouting report.
 The Chrysler 300 and Toyota Avalon similarly offer effortless performance, smooth rides and roomy, well-trimmed cabins.
 The former offers the option of muscular V8 power while the latter also comes as a hybrid.
 There's also the Buick LaCrosse and Volkswagen Passat that, like the others, offer various powertrain options, even a thrifty turbodiesel in the VW's case.
 Overall, though, we think Kia's new 2014 Cadenza is an excellent choice for a large sedan.